Jury returns verdict in Wayne LaPierre, NRA corruption civil case

 LaPierre, 74, resigned his position as CEO and executive vice president and stepped down from the organization last month after more than three decades at its helm.

-If the six-member jury finds the defendants liable, the Attorney General's Office asked the individual defendants be made to repay the NRA and be barred from returning to leadership positions there and from working for nonprofits in the state.
+The Attorney General's Office had asked the individual defendants be made to repay the NRA and be barred from returning to leadership positions there and from working for nonprofits in the state.

 A fourth named defendant, Joshua Powell, the former chief of staff and executive director of operations, earlier settled with James' office, agreeing to repay $100,000 and not work in nonprofits as well as to testify in the trial.